January 28, 2021 - Meagan Palmer

 Face Masks: You must wear a facemask at all times as well as adhere to social distancing measures.

-No Required COVID-19 to Re-Enter U.S.: There is no need for travelers returning to the United States to provide proof of a negative COVID-19 test unless your specific state of residence requires you to do so.
+No Required COVID-19 Test to Re-Enter U.S.: There is no need for travelers returning to the United States to provide proof of a negative COVID-19 test unless your specific state of residence requires you to do so.
 However, if you do contract COVID-19 during your trip, check out our comprehensive guide on how travel insurance could help pay for unexpected costs.

 If you’re a U.S. citizen traveling from the United States, you won’t be required to have a passport to enter the USVI.
 That’s because the USVI is a territory of the United States.
 That being said, it might be helpful to pack it in case you’re asked to show proof of citizenship.
 If you plan to visit the British Virgin Islands, then you’ll definitely need your passport since you’ll be in a foreign territory.
 One thing you may not know about travel insurance is that it can be put to use if your passport gets lost or stolen while on your trip.

 Restaurant Limitations: Most are limited to 75% capacity and must limit six people to a table.
 Currently, bars and counters located inside restaurants are not open for seating.